belenjn/checkin__app/README.md

 ## Install dependencies
-You can start by cloning this repository
+You can start by cloning this repository and then:

 `npm install`